harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 ### FreeForm

 Free-form shapes are created by dragging a single closed shape.
-Free-form shapes that cross a fold are truncated and a center fold is automatically added at the correct height.
-If a free-form shape does not cross a fold it is considered a hole, and no folds are added.
+Free-form shapes that cross a fold are truncated^[See X for a description of the truncation process **>>TODO: REF**.], and a center fold is automatically added at the correct height.
+If a free-form shape does not cross a fold^[More formally, if a feature does not span a fold, as determined by the function described in section on page **>>TODO: REF**] it is considered a hole, and no folds are added.
 Initially, we considered having a separate tool for creating holes.
 However, through informal user tests we discovered that users intuitively understood that free-form shape that do not cross a fold will become holes — and therefore we were able to combine the two functions into a single tool.

 ### Polygon

-Polygons are constructed one point a time.
+Polygons are constructed one vertex at a time.
 Points are added by tapping or dragging on the sketch, adding edges between successive points with each tap.
-Once a point is (nearly) coincident with the initial point, the feature is complete.
+Once a vertex is (nearly) coincident with the initial point, the feature is complete.
 Users can also drag existing points in the polygon to modify the shape.

 Initially, tapping was they only way to add points to a polygon — we added dragging points to make the interaction more consistent with other feature types.

 Polygons are the only feature that can be created by tapping rather than dragging.
 This creates a conflict with tap options, which are also accessed using a tap.
 If the user is in the polygon tool and taps inside an existing feature, it is ambiguous whether they want to start a new polygon or select a tap option.
-To resolve this conflict, if the first tap of a polygon is inside another feature (besides the master card), we display the tap options rather than creating a polygon.
+To resolve this conflict, if the first tap of a polygon is inside another feature (other than the master card), we display the tap options rather than creating a polygon.
 Users can either start polygon within the master card or use a drag to add the first point, if they wish to construct a polygon inside another fold feature.

 ### V-Fold

 V-Folds require two touches to complete.
 The first touch creates a "vertical cut" that crosses a fold, the second defines the point on that fold from which diagonal folds are constructed.

-##Intersecting Features

-Some features can be drawn over cuts and folds of existing features.
-When a new feature intersects a previously-drawn feature, it occludes existing cuts and folds — creating the new feature on top of existing features.
-The implementation of these intersections is incomplete, and is described in **>>CITE DESCRIBED IN**

 ##Tutorial